 How do I make a complaint?

-We presently have very limited access to complaints received by mail.
-In order to ensure the most efficient processing of your complaint, we strongly encourage the electronic filing of complaints, through our online complaint form.
-Alternatively, you may download and complete the complaint form and submit by fax at 819-994-1768 or by email at Greffe-Registry@oic-ci.gc.ca.
+To ensure the most efficient processing of your complaint, we strongly encourage you to file it electronically, using our online complaint process (click “Submit a complaint,” below).
+Alternatively, you may download and complete the complaint form and submit it by fax to 819-994-1768 or by email to Greffe-Registry@oic-ci.gc.ca.

 When will the investigation be complete?

 Some complaints can be easily resolved, while others may require an extensive investment of time and resources.
 In all cases, we investigate complaints as quickly as possible.